What is Qbot?

 This infamous persistence functionality has allegedly caused compromise of sensitive information in two government organizations in Massachusetts in 2011, while worm-like behavior helped the Qbot infiltrate thousands of machines and create a botnet with over 1,500 devices resulting from that attack.

 Most of the targets that Qbot goes after are US-based organizations.
-Only about twenty percent of the targets are located outside of the United States.
+Only about twenty percent of the new attack businesses are located outside of the United States.
 Although apart from the government offices, most of the attacks have been directed at banking, tech, and healthcare industries, there is no hard evidence to suggest that the attackers are aiming at specific fields.
 This means that businesses working in any industry can get hit by Qbot.

 It is also important to note that an advanced cybergang operates the malware.
 Qbot attacks have been appearing on the radar of security researchers periodically, with phases of high activity and intervals when attacks would completely stop.
 This behavior is likely to avoid attracting too much attention from law enforcement and allows attackers to tweak and improve the malware during their time off.